nicholas-long/environment/zet/20230930040657/README.md

 - root directory
 - data - data directory
   - files for each partition: newest additions file and the gzipped version
+- hooks directory
-- .dbconfig - file to source for database settings
+- .fsdbconfig - file to source for database settings

 ## how data is stored
 - the first field of the data is regarded as an ID